Back

 A role inside of another role inside of another role

 We expected that it would be hard to develop the system of roles, and we faced a problem with this.
 If roles hadn’t interacted with each other and had ‘lived’ in separate accounts, it would have been much easier.
 But there’s one account for one user, and they can switch between different profiles.
-However, mentors, students, supervisors — all the roles have different abilities and access levels.
-So here was the problem.
+However, mentors, students, supervisors — all the roles have various abilities and access levels.
+So, here was the problem.

 development of online education platforms — user roles